GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 5. Connect the LED light power cable to a 24-HR programmable outlet timer
     * Program the timer "on" phase to be 12 hours
 6. Power on the IR light and set the switch to automatic (A)
+7. Connect the 24V AC-to-DC power supply to the ventilation fan

 ## Camera setup